 The U.S. Department of Energy (DOE) Office of Indian Energy is currently reviewing applications for the third round of the Alaska Strategic Technical Assistance Response Team (START) Program to assist Alaska Native corporations and federally recognized Alaska Native governments with accelerating clean energy projects.
-Applications are due February 6, 2015, and selections will be made in March or April.
+Applications were due February 6, 2015, and selections will be made in March or April.

 Alaska START is a competitive technical assistance opportunity aimed at achieving the following goals:

 - Reducing the cost and use of energy for rural Alaska consumers and communities